Flag of Ohio

-The flag of Ohio, known as the Ohio Burgee, is the official flag of the U.S. state of Ohio.
-It is a distinctive triangular swallowtail flag.
-Its red, white, and blue elements symbolize the state's natural features and order of admission into the Union.
-A prominent disc in the flag's triangular canton is suggestive of the state's name.
-The flag was adopted in 1902.
+The flag of Ohio, also known as the Ohio Burgee, is a red, white, and blue U.S. state flag with a distinctive triangular swallowtail shape.
+The flag's elements symbolize the state's natural features and order of admission into the Union.
+A prominent disc at the flag's hoist suggests the letter O, the first letter in Ohio's name.

-The flag was designed in 1901 by John Eisenmann for the Pan-American Exposition and adopted in 1902.
-Before that, for nearly a century after statehood, Ohio did not have a legally authorized state flag.
-One unsuccessful proposal had called for a design based on the state seal.
+For nearly a century after statehood, Ohio did not have a legally authorized state flag.
+John Eisenmann designed Ohio's flag in 1901 for the Pan-American Exposition and the flag was officially adopted the next year.

-Ohio has adopted an official salute to the flag and the official folding procedure gives it 17 folds.
+Ohio has adopted an official salute to its flag as well as an official folding procedure.
 The Ohio flag has influenced a number of logos and municipal flags within the state.
 A scarlet-colored gubernatorial flag is based on the state seal.

-Design
+Statute

 An Ohio flag flies above Sawyer Point in Cincinnati.

-The Ohio state flag's design is defined in the Ohio Revised Code, section 5.01:
+The Ohio state flag's design is defined in the Ohio Revised Code, Chapter 5, § 5.01, as:

 The flag of the state shall be burgee-shaped.
-It shall have three red and two white horizontal stripes that represent the roads and waterways of the state.
-The union of the flag shall be seventeen five-pointed stars, white in a blue triangular field that represents the state's hills and valleys, the base of which shall be the staff end or vertical edge of the flag, and the apex of which shall be the center of the middle red stripe.
-The stars shall be grouped around a red disc superimposed upon a white circular "O." The thirteen stars grouped around the "O" represent the original states of the United States and the four stars added to the peak of the triangle symbolize that Ohio was the seventeenth state admitted to the union.
-The "O" represents the "O" in "Ohio" and suggests the state's nickname, the buckeye state.
-The proportional dimensions of the flag and of its various parts shall be according to the official design on file in the office of the secretary of state.
+It shall have three red and two white horizontal stripes...The union of the flag shall be seventeen five-pointed stars, white in a blue triangular field...the base of which shall be the staff end or vertical edge of the flag, and the apex of which shall be the center of the middle red stripe.
+The stars shall be grouped around a red disc superimposed upon a white circular "O."...The proportional dimensions of the flag and of its various parts shall be according to the official design on file in the office of the secretary of state.